 - 14. The total number of Commonwealth supported places for designated higher education courses in medicine allocated to the Provider under paragraph 30-10(1)(a), and for the purposes of subparagraph 30-25(3)(a)(iii) of HESA, for the 2021 Grant Year is set out in Table 2a of Appendix 2.
 For the purposes of paragraph 30-25(3)(c), this allocation is the maximum number of Commonwealth supported places for designated higher education courses in medicine provided by the Provider which can have a medical student loading in the relevant Grant Year. - 15.
 The total number of Commonwealth supported places for designated higher education courses in medicine allocated to the Provider under paragraph 30-10(1)(a), and for the purposes of subparagraph 30-25(3)(a)(iii) of HESA, for the 2022 Grant Year is set out in Table 2b of Appendix 2.
 For the purposes of paragraph 30-25(3)(c), this allocation is the maximum number of Commonwealth supported places for designated higher education courses in medicine provided by the Provider which can have a medical student loading in the relevant Grant Year. - 16.
 The total number of Commonwealth supported places for designated higher education courses in medicine allocated to the Provider under paragraph 30-10(1)(a), and for the purposes of subparagraph 30-25(3)(a)(iii) of HESA, for the 2023 Grant Year is set out in Table 2c of Appendix 2.
 For the purposes of paragraph 30-25(3)(c), this is the maximum number of Commonwealth supported places for designated higher education courses in medicine provided by the Provider which can have a medical student loading in the relevant Grant Year. - 17.
-The number of domestic annual completions for the Provider's designated higher education courses in medicine in 2021 are 135, 2022 are 135 and 2023 are 135.
+The number of domestic annual completions for the Provider's designated higher education courses in medicine in 2021 are 60, 2022 are 60 and 2023 are 60.
 The Provider must not change its designated higher education course or courses in medicine in ways that will change the number of domestic annual completions for the course or courses. - 18.
-The University must not admit more than 24 commencing domestic full-fee paying students to its course or courses of study in medicine.
+The Provider must not admit commencing domestic full-fee paying students in its designated higher education courses in medicine. - 19.
+The maximum amount of medical student loading payable to the Provider for the relevant Grant Years is: